ITP-xStory/Blenduino/README.md

 In the spirit of Blender's open source nature, Blenduino is released with no warranty under [GPL v2](https://github.com/jameshosken/Blenduino/blob/master/LICENSE.md)

 ## Reflections
-Blenduino was developed as part of Open Source Studio at ITP.
+Blenduino is developed with support from [ITP xStories](https://www.itpxstory.com/), and was first created during the class Open Source Studio at ITP.
 Find the [final presentation notes](https://github.com/jameshosken/Blenduino/blob/master/Presentation.md) here.